Solrikk/MagicXML/README.md

 - `process_offer(offer_elem, build_category_path)`: Processes individual XML elements to extract offer data.
 - `process_link_stream(link_url, chunk_size=1024)`: Processes the XML data stream from the URL, parses it, and writes it to a CSV file.

+# 🧙‍♂️ About
+MagicXML is maintained by Solrikk.
+If you have any questions or need further assistance, please feel free to reach out.